weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 1) sa) = 3 Kp) (xeX,e>0)
 i=1

-is measurable, and suppose E € MM.
+is measurable, and suppose E  \in  MM.
 We define

 (52) Ig(s) = Xz c;u(E N Ey).
 If f is measurable and nonnegative, we define